NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 Class 11 Biology NCERT Exemplar solutions chapter 14 has detailed that various types of respiratory processes and pathways along with the effects of respiration, respiratory balance sheet, glycolysis, aerobic respiration and amphibolic pathway are important topics which students should pay extra attention to.

-The most interesting part is the respiratory quotient that is the amount of carbon dioxide and oxygen produced and consumed respectively during respiration.
-Along with this NCERT Exemplar Class, 11 Biology chapter 14 solutions also provides a method to calculate the amount of ATP molecule released during oxidation of glucose which is called as the respiratory balance sheet which is an important topic as it is asked often in the form of numerical.
+The most interesting part is the respiratory quotient which is the amount of carbon dioxide and oxygen produced and consumed respectively during respiration.
+Along with this NCERT Exemplar Class, 11 Biology chapter 14 solutions also provides a method to calculate the amount of ATP molecule released during oxidation of glucose which is called the respiratory balance sheet which is an important topic as it is asked often in the form of numerical.

 NCERT Exemplar Class 11 Solutions: